micahmaness/IWU-Hours/readme.txt

 Fourth Cycle:
 US4:1 User will be able to pull down on the table and the page will refresh the updated opening/closing times.
-US4:2 User will be able to see static open/close times in the cell under the updating times when a location dropdown tab is opened.
+US4:2 User will be able to see static open/close times as well as the updating times when a location dropdown tab is opened.
-US4:3 User will be able to recieve a notification when a location is about to open
+US4:3 User will be able to set notification preferences in order to be notified when a location is about to open.